LiLin-biosoft/epiConv/README.md

   - `Smat`: the similarity matrix.
   - `knn`: number of nearest neighbors for umap and louvain clustering.
   - `umap_settings`: custom umap settings by editing `umap::umap.defaults`.
   - `resolution`: the resolution parameter of louvain clustering.
-This parameter can be a numeric vector to try clustering with more than one resolutions.
+This parameter can be numeric vector and results of each setting will be returned.
 When set to null, the function does not perform clustering.
+  - The 1st and 2nd columns contain umap results and other columns contain clustering results.

 Next we correct batch effects.
 ```